voxpupuli/puppet-prometheus/REFERENCE.md

 Data type: `Hash`

-Metrics are stored as a hash where they key is the metric name.
-Each metric contains:
+A hash of metrics where a key is a metric name and the corresponding value is a hash of two key value pairs:
- - `command`: The bash command used to collect the metric
+ - 'command': The bash command used to collect or update the metric.
- - `static`: A boolean which indicates if it will be scraped regularly (`false`), or will be scraped only on puppet run (`true`)
+ - 'static': A boolean that indicates whether the metric will be updated regularly by a timer (false), or will be updated only upon change in puppet, e.g. in hiera (true).

 Default value: `{}`

 ##### <a name="-prometheus--node_exporter_textfile--on_calendar"></a>`on_calendar`